vikaslamba99/vikaslamba.github.io/_posts/2024-04-02-Liquidity-Risk-Management-and-EWI.md

 ### Early Warning Indicators

 In risk management, early warning indicators (EWIs) serve as vital signals akin to warning lights on a car dashboard.
-These indicators are alterations in key metrics—be they qualitative or quantitative—that may signify an impending liquidity issue, varying in severity and priority.
+These indicators are alterations in key metrics — be they qualitative or quantitative — that may signify an impending liquidity issue, varying in severity and priority.

 For instance, consider three potential scenarios arising from EWIs: